openhoat/google-oauth-installed-app/README.md

 ## Description

+The main goal of this project is to use Google Auth Api process for installed applications, not for usual web application workflows.

 This sample is splitted in two parts :

 - app.js : a web application doing the Google Api Auth and Approval process.